 Oh yeah, and by the way, Josh: stop fucking patronising us.
 Go stand in a beer queue yourself, or at least show some indication of having spoken to some people who have, before you unilaterally pronounce that everyone was just happy to be here, oh yessir massa.

 As an aside, Massoud also suggests the crowd at the nines “boasted an equal gender split”.
 Well I saw plenty of crowd shots on TV, Josh, and if that was an equal gender split all the women must have been in the bar queues.
-Maybe the TV directors decided to mainly use shots with mostly men in them, which I guess is possible though it seems an unlikely change of direction from the normal approach of
+Maybe the TV directors decided to mainly use shots with mostly men in them, which I guess is possible though it seems an unlikely change of direction from the normal approach of “if you see a blonde chick with her norks out get it on ASAP”.

 Now onto the stupidity.
 Here goes: “Much of the talk in New Zealand centred how this event would measure-up against last weekend’s annual rugby union sevens tournament in Wellington.
 That event had been running successfully for 15 years, but, in a godsend for league lovers, the latest edition was it’s [sic] most shameful.”